Search Redlands

 What is a Master of Arts in Education: Higher Education and Student Affairs degree?

-The Master of Arts in Education: Higher Education and Student Affairs program is designed for people pursuing careers at colleges and universities in student services or administration, or as a solid foundation for students wishing to pursue doctoral work.
+The Master of Arts in Education: Higher Education and Student Affairs program is designed for people pursuing careers at colleges and universities and it provides a solid foundation for students wishing to pursue doctoral work.
+Graduates from our program work in practitioner or leadership roles across institutional types including positions in academic advising, admissions, athletics, residential life, academic affairs, and student affairs, among others.

 Why earn an M.A. in Higher Education and Student Affairs at Redlands?